17 Jan Ultimate Guide to Holi Festival – The Festival of Colours Explained

 How is Holi Festival Celebrated?

 This occasion is not called the Festival Of Colour for nothing.
 Participants cover each other in richly coloured powder paints, while children quirt water guns of varying hues at one another.
 Everything about the festival is bright, bold and beautiful!
+If it’s your first time in India you should really get involved!

 Over the course of the two-day festival, there are a number of rituals that are observed.